mibino/Cyclone/README.md

 Introduction
 -------------
 Cyclone is a fork of **[iTXTech/Genisys](https://github.com/iTXTech/Genisys)** .
-It aims to achieve many gameplay features implemented which PocketMine-MP and Genisys does not in Minecraft PE v1.0.
+It aims to achieve many gameplay features implemented which PocketMine-MP

 -------------
 ## Finished & Planned New things: